Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Rocks & Deco

-You want to add a few good hiding spaces for your clown loaches.
-They like squeezing themselves into fairly tight spots to hide and get some privacy.
+You need to add a few good hiding spaces for your clown loaches.
+They like squeezing themselves into fairly tight spots to hide.
 Therefore, having a few pieces of driftwood and rock caves is recommended.

 Tank Mates

-Clown loaches are very peaceful fish, but they are scavengers and bottom feeders.
+Clown loaches are peaceful fish, but they are scavengers and bottom feeders.
 They will usually never try to eat live fish.
-Therefore, they make for great community tank fish.
+Therefore, they make excellent community tank fish.

-Good examples of tank mates include neon tetras and other tetras, tiger barbs and cherry barbs, yo-yo loaches, discus fish, angelfish, and anything else that is smaller or more peaceful than the clown loach.
+Good examples of tank mates include neon tetras and other tetras, tiger barbs and cherry barbs, yo-yo loaches, discus fish, angelfish, and anything smaller or more peaceful than the clown loach.

 aquarium plant divider